kayannr/Yelp-Dataset-SQL-Lookup/README.md

 | Nicole    |         73 |           161 |
 (Output limit exceeded, 25 of 10000 total rows shown)

-9. Compare number of reviews with the word "love" with the word "hate" in them
+9. Difference between the number of reviews with the word "love" with the word "hate" in them

 | love_reviews | hate_reviews |
 |--------------|--------------|
 | 1780 | 232 |

-10. Compare the businesses with 2-3 stars to the businesses with 4-5 stars in Food category and in Phoenix,Az
+10. Difference between the businesses with 2-3 stars to the businesses with 4-5 stars in Food category and in Phoenix,Az

 | name                                   | city    | category | stars | hours                 | review_count |
 |----------------------------------------|---------|----------|-------|-----------------------|--------------|